-Subd.
-5. Quality Improvement Process (QIP).
-The Quality Improvement Process is an important piece of a larger accountability system.
-The Quality Improvement Process or QIP, is an internal accountability tool that fosters a continuous culture of school self-improvement.
-It combines structured and comprehensive self-examination and reflection with in-depth review and feedback by an external team comprised of educators, peers, community members, and customers (QIP Cadre) (Minneapolis Public Schools Quality Improvement Process, Guide, and Assessment Criteria, 1997).

-The Quality Improvement Process (QIP) encourages internal accountability within Minneapolis Public Schools.
-It provides schools with a safe environment for in-depth reflection and promotes the type of collegial professional environment that supports and promotes positive change.
+- a.
+Definition: The Minneapolis Public Schools Quality Improvement Process (QIP)is a standards-driven, internal and external feedback process to support a School Improvement Plan, actions, and results. - b.
+Structure and scope: The Quality Improvement Process is an important piece of a larger accountability system.
+The Quality Improvement Process is an internal accountability tool that fosters a continuous culture of school self-improvement.
+It combines structured and comprehensive self-examination and reflection with in-depth review and feedback by an external team comprised of educators, peers, community members, and customers (QIP Cadre) (Minneapolis Public Schools Quality Improvement Process, Guide, and Assessment Criteria, 1997). - c.
+Purpose: The Quality Improvement Process (QIP) encourages internal accountability within Minneapolis Public Schools.
+It provides schools with a safe environment for indepth reflection and promotes the type of collegial professional environment that supports and promotes positive change. - d.
+Feedback Processes: Two feedback processes are developed: - 1.
+Written School Improvement Feedback for all schools, annually.
+(SIF) - 2.
+The QIP process provides a structured, in-depth self-examination of schools planning and actions and feedback from an external cadre comprised of educators and community members.